 Context

 The purpose of the Agent Efficiency is to support analysis and comparisons, both inter and intra project, on where agents paid time is being spent.
-This module provides the ability to measure key summary metrics including occupancy, utilization, absenteeism, and direct labor time per contact This module addresses the following types of operational analysis needs:
+This module provides the ability to measure key summary metrics including occupancy, utilization, absenteeism, and direct labor time per contact.
+This module addresses the following types of operational analysis needs:

 Where / how are agents spending their time?